FairwindsOps/insights-docs/docs/configure/ci/configuration.md

   - name: description
     content: "Fairwinds Insights | Documentation: How to configure the CI integration"
 ---
-# Configuration File
+# Insights Continuous Integration (CI)
-Configuration of the CI integration happens mainly in `fairwinds-insights.yaml` which can be checked into the root of your infrastructure-as-code repository.
+The Insights CI integration relies on the `fairwinds-insights.yaml` configuration file in the root of your infrastructure-as-code repository to understand exactly what needs to be scan.

+Specifically, the `fairwinds-insights.yaml` file must provide the location of configuration files and images you would like to scan.

 Below is a full list of options available in `fairwinds-insights.yaml`.

-## Options
+## Configuration Options for Fairwinds-insights.yaml
 These are high-level options for the Insights CI integration.
 * `options.organization` - String - the name of your organization in Insights
 * `options.hostname` - String - the host of the Insights instance to send results to.
 Default `https://insights.fairwinds.com`